THE TOP TWENTY:

 3. Incomplete or Missing Documentation

-The page number of the print source for this quotation must be included.
+The examples below follow MLA style.
+In this example, the page number of the print source for this quotation must be included.

 4. Vague Pronoun Reference

-A pronoun should refer clearly to the word or words it replaces (called the antecedent) elsewhere in the sentence or in a previous sentence.
+A pronoun (e.g., he, this, it) should refer clearly to the noun it replaces (called the antecedent).
 If more than one word could be the antecedent, or if no specific antecedent is present, edit to make the meaning clear.

-The most common misspellings today are those that spell checkers cannot identify.
-The categories that spell checkers are most likely to miss include homonyms, compound words incorrectly spelled as separate words, and proper nouns, particularly names.
-After you run the spell checker, proofread carefully for errors such as these.
+Even though technology now reviews much of our spelling for us, one of the top 20 most common errors is a spelling error.
+That’s because spell checkers cannot identify many misspellings, and are most likely to miss homonyms (e.g., presence/presents), compound words incorrectly spelled as separate words, and proper nouns, particularly names.
+After you run the spell checker, proofread carefully for errors such as these:

 7. Unnecessary Comma